-Generating an Automatic Table of Contents from an InDesign Template
+Generate an InDesign Table of Contents from a Template

-Once you get the hang of it, the Table of Contents generator in Adobe InDesign is a breeze to use, and if you’re using an InDesign template, most of the work is already done for you, making your job flow that much easier and faster.
+Although once you get the hang of it, the Adobe InDesign Table of Contents generator is a breeze to use.
+And if you’re using an InDesign template, most of the work is already done for you, making your job flow that much easier and faster.

 InDesign’s Table of Contents generator works with Character Styles and Paragraph Styles to generate a Table of Contents.
 The generator searches your document for Styles of various titles, subtitles, headings, and subheadings, as specified by you, the user, and generates a Table of Contents based on these Styles, along with certain formatting options that you choose from the generator dialogue.